Mental health support organisations and resources

 The passport can help you if you are struggling with your mental health and have cancer.
 You can share important information about you, your cancer diagnosis and treatment with your healthcare team and support networks.
 This helps you to cope with attending appointments and treatment.
 It also gives you some practical support and comfort during your cancer experience.

-If you live in the above areas, you can order your passport from Mind in Middlesbrough and Stockton.
+If you live in the above areas, you can download the passport through the link below.
+For any questions about the passport, you can email Mind in Middlesbrough and Stockton.

 Provides advice and support to empower anyone experiencing a mental health problem.
 They campaign to improve services, raise awareness and promote understanding of mental health.